Imran Farhat: Personal life

 His brother Humayun Farhat has also played International cricket for Pakistan.

 He's the son-in-law of former Pakistani Test batsman Mohammad Ilyas.

-He's an alumni of the Beaconhouse School System.
+He is an alumnus of the Beaconhouse School System.

 Cricket career

 Domestic career

 Farhat made his senior debut aged 15 in a one-day match for Karachi City against Malaysia, together with three other players who went on to play Test cricket (Taufeeq Umar, Bazid Khan and Kamran Akmal).

-He continued to score heavily in the domestic competitions and a century in a practise game against the visiting Indian team was rewarded with a place in the squad to take on India in the Test series in 2006.
+He continued to score heavily in the domestic competitions and a century in a practice game against the visiting Indian team was rewarded with a place in the squad to take on India in the Test series in 2006.

 In the 2012–13 Quaid-e-Azam Trophy, Farhat scored 303 runs for Lahore Ravi against Peshawar.
 He was the leading run-scorer for Habib Bank Limited in the 2017–18 Quaid-e-Azam Trophy, with 494 runs in ten matches.
 He was also the leading run-scorer for Habib Bank Limited in the 2018–19 Quaid-e-Azam Trophy, with 744 runs in eleven matches.

+He captained Habib Bank Limited to the Quaid-e-Azam Trophy title in the 2018-19 season.
 In September 2019, he was named in Balochistan's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 In January 2021, he was named as the captain of Balochistan for the 2020–21 Pakistan Cup.